MrHands/log-spark/README.md

 | Fatal    | 4            | `$logFatal()` | `throw new Error()` (default) or `console.error()` | Output is prefixed with "[FATAL]" to differentiate it from Error messages when not throwing an exception |
 | Maximum  | 5            | -             | -                                                  | Used to disable options from the configuration settings                                                  |

-# Configuration
+# Building with Node.JS

-Before you can build with `log-spark`, you must run `npx ts-patch install` on your project, and modify your `tsconfig.json`:
+Before you can use `log-spark` to transform your code, you must run `npx ts-patch install`, and modify your `tsconfig.json`:

 ```json
 {